METALS-Copper touches one-week high as China cuts rates

 LONDON, Nov 20 (Reuters) - Copper prices touched one-week highs on Wednesday after top consumer China cut interest rates to shore up growth, and on hopes the country’s trade dispute with the United States could move towards a resolution.

-Benchmark copper on the London Metal Exchange was up 0.4% at $5,899 a tonne at 1118 GMT.
+Benchmark copper on the London Metal Exchange traded up 0.3% at $5,895 a tonne in official rings.
 Prices of the metal used widely in power and construction earlier touched $5,905.50, the highest level since Nov.
 12.

 “Movements are to do with macroeconomic expectations, which are largely influenced by the China-U.S trade dispute.
 The longer it drags on, the harder it is for people to make investment decisions,” said Bernstein analyst Paul Gait.